Who says ghosts have to be scary? These happy, friendly ghosts are easy to draw and make, even for preschoolers or kindergarten kids.

 This project is based on the book, How to Make Friends with a Ghost by Rebecca Green.
 This charming and art room perfect book offers strategies to not only find ghosts but how to lure them into your world and become friends.

-The project requires just a few supplies and is very easy to make.
-Here’s a video showing you the quick steps:
+This project requires just a few supplies and is very easy to make.
+Follow along my video tutorial showing you the quick and easy steps:

-Drawing with black oil pastel can get a bit smudgy, but for this lesson, that’s exactly what we want.
+Start by drawing the outline of the ghost using a black oil pastel on your white 9″ x 12″ paper.
+Drawing with black oil pastel can get a bit smudgy but for this lesson, that’s exactly what we want.

-Use the pink chalk to add rosy cheeks.
-Smudge with fingers.
+Use the pink chalk to add rosy cheeks and then begin to smudge the pink with your fingers.

-Cut out ghost with scissors and hang around your art room.
+Cut out your ghost with scissors and hang around your art room!

-If you create this lesson in your art room, I’d love to hear about it in the comments below!
+If you created this lesson in your art room, I’d love to hear about it in the comments below!